 17 Rock Solid Website Layout Examples for 2018

-Some of the most creative websites out there focus on creating a good layout.
-There are more things at play than just layout design, this post doesn’t really care about that.
+Some of the most creative web designers out there focus on creating a good layout.
+In web design, there are actually more things at play than layout design, however this article doesn’t really care about those.

 I’ve gathered 17 websites from around the web that have fantastic layouts.
-I’ll discuss what makes each layout great to give you a better understanding of how layout matters in great designs.
+I’ll discuss what makes each layout great to give you a better understanding of how layout matters in web design.

 Let’s get started with The Horse’s design!

 The Horse is an Australian leather maker.
 The company’s home page is a little different than most you can see on eCommerce websites.
 The first thing you’ll see is a giant green square talking about free shipping.
 The square is accompanied by two smaller squares displaying Instagram photos of their products.
 The three squares create symmetry in this design.
 It looks really elegant.

 BXXLGHT’s layout is, more or less, non-existent.
 To create a sense of layout they are using photos on their home page.
 It makes for an interesting design detail.
 Then, it becomes not a matter of figuring out how to design the website but how to lay out the photos.